-For social training, it is important that you have a leash that is a predictable length.
-That way, your dog knows just how far from you he’s allowed to bounce.
-Dog Leashes 101: Finding the Best Leash for Your Dog will help you make a good choice.
+For social training, you’ll definitely need a leash that is a predictable length.
+That way, your dog knows just how far from you she’s allowed to bounce.
+Here’s an article on finding the best dog leash that will help you make a good choice.

-- For more challenging dogs, a muzzle or other restraint
+- For more challenging dogs, a muzzle or electronic training collar.

-PRO TIP: If you decide that a muzzle makes sense for you, connect with a specialist - such as a vet or trainer - about the right fit and best ways to use it.
-You definitely don’t want to make your dog even more unnerved.
-Here’s an interesting video on How to Introduce a Muzzle to a Dog to help make the muzzle a pleasant experience.
+Pro Tip: If you decide that a muzzle makes sense for you, connect with a specialist - such as a vet or a trainer - about the right fit and best ways to use it.
+You don’t want to make your dog even more unnerved.
+Here’s an interesting video introducing a muzzle to a dog to help make the muzzle a pleasant experience.

 A highly-sensitive dog requires a gentle hand and a slow pace.
-They’re more attuned to you and to their environment, so they don’t need emphatic suggestions and, for them, sometimes happy noises can even be distracting.
+Sensitive dogs are more attuned to you and their environment, so they don’t need emphatic suggestions and, for them, sometimes happy noises can even be distracting.

 Check out The Online Dog Trainer for tips on how to teach your dog to remain calm and in control of his responses to challenging stimuli.

-PRO TIP: If you don’t trust your dog to be friendly before you’ve fully socialized him, you may want to consider using a muzzle or other restraint.
+Pro Tip: Pro Tip: If you don’t trust your dog to be friendly before you’ve fully socialized her, you may want to consider using a muzzle or other restraint.
 Before using any restraint, learn how to make it a pleasant experience.
 Otherwise, you could amplify the stress.
-This article will help: Aggressive Dog Training: How to Stop Different Forms of Aggression.
+Check out this article for help: Aggressive Dog Training: How to Stop Different Forms of Aggression.

 A tired dog is a happy dog.
 Whatever your dog’s personality, exercise is a great equalizer.
 It will help both a Nervous Nellie and a Good-Time Charlie feel—and act—more calm and balanced.
 An attitude that plays well with the snouted set.

-No matter how your dog feels, before you take you him places where there will be lots of other pooches, check with your vet to be sure that he’s healthy and adequately inoculated for kennel cough and other icky ailments.
+No matter how your dog feels, before you take her places where there will be lots of other pups, check with your vet to be sure that she’s healthy and adequately inoculated for kennel cough and other icky ailments.

-For dogs that are especially motivated by food, being hungry might elevate their drive state.
+Pro Tip: For dogs primarily motivated by food, being hungry might elevate their drive state.
 This may not be the best time to go for a meet-and-greet.
 After all, who isn’t calmer with a full belly?

 Your dog is a mirror.
-If you are cranky, angry, afraid or any of the other seven dwarves, your dog will sense it.
-In response, he will either take on your demeanor or try to protect you because, to him, you seem vulnerable.
+If you are cranky, angry, afraid, or any of the other seven dwarves, your dog will sense it.

-An important step in having a calm, receptive dog is to be calm and receptive yourself.
-As a bonus, socializing your dog when you are in a good mood makes the experience better for both of you.
+An essential step in having a calm, receptive dog is for you to be relaxed and receptive.
+As a bonus, socializing with your dog when you are in a good mood makes the experience better for both of you.

-Moderate your excitement.
-When you are appreciating good house training, a high-pitched excited voice is useful.
-But if you are introducing the dog to a situation where he might already be tense, don’t amp his adrenaline.
+When you appreciate good house training, a high-pitched excited voice is useful.
+But if you are introducing the dog to a situation where she might already be tense, don’t amp her adrenaline.